 - 5-6” pots

 - Pocket trays for the 2.5” and 5-6” pots. (optional) These are not necessary as the growing trays without holes will work fine.
-The advantage these have is the pots don’t top over easily.
+The secure the pots so they don’t tip.

 - Shelving unit and/or table

 - Grow lights.
 These can be created from work light fixtures and Grow lights from a discount home supply store.
 I found the super high powered from the greenhouse supply houses are unnecessary.

 - Cold frame (optional), This isn’t necessary but makes life easier.
 Without one plan to spend time moving trays in and out of your garage.